Where: Los Angeles, California

 Prediction: If the Wildcats play good defense and with some heart they will get revenge and win Saturday on national television 76-72.

-Tags: Arizona State Sun Devils Arizona Wildcats Arizona Wildcats Basketball College Basketball David Wear Featured Grant Jerrett Kevin Parrom Kyle Anderson Mark Lyons Pac-12 Basketball Popular Sean Miller Shabazz Muhammad Solomon Hill Travis Wear UCLA Bruins
+Tags: Arizona State Sun Devils Arizona Wildcats Arizona Wildcats Basketball College Basketball David Wear Grant Jerrett Kevin Parrom Kyle Anderson Mark Lyons Pac-12 Basketball Sean Miller Shabazz Muhammad Solomon Hill Travis Wear UCLA Bruins